Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-11.md

 }

 console.log(reverse(numbers)) // 4,3,2,1

+// Challenge - write a shift function that takes an array.
+It should
+// return an array of the same type with first item moved to the end.
 ```

 What's going on there?
 The function takes an array of type `T` and returns an Array of type `T`.
 Inside the function we declare an array `rra` of type `T` and return this.